taybenca/CV/README.md

 #### <a href="https://makers.tech/"> Makers Academy </a> (June 2022 to September 2022)
 Coding bootcamp
-- Object-oriented programming
-- Use of Ruby and JavaScript to build projects
+- Use of Ruby and JavaScript with object-oriented programming to build projects.
+- I learnt how to understand the project requirements, create user stories, define MVP's features, and break the features into smaller tasks to accomplish them easily.
+- I improved my communication skills with code reviews and by giving and receiving feedback directly to the person after each pair session with open and respectful communication.

 #### <a href= "https://www.alura.com.br/"> Alura.com.br</a> (Courses during 2021 and 2022)
 - <a href="https://cursos.alura.com.br/course/react-integrando-projeto-react-apis"> React: Integrating your React project with APIs </a>